Harold C. Schonberg: Early life

 Schonberg received a Bachelor of Arts at Brooklyn College (1937), during which he published his first music criticism in the Musical Advance journal.
 He then studied as a graduate student at New York University, receiving a Master of Arts in 1938 while studying under the composer Marion Bauer.
-His dissertation concerned Elizabethan songbooks, which he studied in both musical and literary contexts.
+His dissertation was Elizabethan Song Books: A Study of Their Musical and Literary Significance.
+He recalled: "The English department did not know how to deal with the musical elements of the thesis, and the music department did not know how to deal with the literary side.
+An A plus was virtually assured in advance."

 In his early life, Schonberg was also interested in the visual arts, studying drawing at the Art Students League of New York and sometimes illustrating his music criticism with caricatures of the musicians they featured.
 In 1939, Schonberg received his first post as a music critic: he was associate editor and critic at the American Music Lover.
 (Note: The American Music Lover later became the American Record Guide, the name which it is better known by.)

 During World War II, Schonberg was a first lieutenant in the United States Army Airborne Signal Corps.
 He had hoped to enlist as a pilot, but was declared pastel-blind (he could distinguish colors but not shadings and subtleties) and was sent to London, where he was a code breaker and later a parachutist.
 He broke his leg on a training jump before D-Day and could not participate in the Normandy landings; every member of his platoon who jumped into France was ultimately killed.
 He remained in the Army until 1946.